akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 Blueprint API
 -------------
-The Blueprint API is used for maintain the list of Blueprints installed in the RC.
+The Blueprint API is used to maintain the list of Blueprints installed in the RC.

 POST /api/v1/blueprint
 ^^^^^^^^^^^^^^^^^^^^^^